 Looks fantastic and a very healthy and filling, I like eating them warm, but you can place in fridge and serve cold.

-Other fillings to try For breakfast could use fried chopped bacon and mushrooms and even a squirt of maple syrup
+For breakfast could use fried chopped bacon and mushrooms and even a squirt of maple syrup

 Good with smoked salmon and avocado